Guaranteed, Safe, and Quick Carpenter Ants Control

 Where Do Carpenter Ants Nest?

-• Inside rotting trees, especially at the base where the trunk meets the soil
+• Rotting Trees: Often found in the soft, decayed wood of older trees, especially at the base where the trunk meets the soil.

-• Under a toilet brush (yep, really happened)
+• Under a toilet brush holder (yep, really happened)

 Step-by-Step: How to Find and Kill a Carpenter Ant Nest